phumipatc/Algorithm/README.md

 1. Use the provided ["Template.cpp" file](Template.cpp)
 2. Implement the algorithm part in new function (main function is for i/o only)
 3. return the answers from the function (not using an variable to store the answers or print them directly)
-4. (Optional) If possible, please provide a explanation link (e.g. blog explained about that algorithm, geeksforgreeks)
+4. (Optional) If possible, please provide a explanation link (e.g. blog explained about that algorithm, geeksforgreeks etc.)